qwertie/ecsharp/lemp/lemp-pattern-matching.md

 ### A fancy example ###

+Here's a much more complicated example that shows most of the features of `match`:

 ~~~csharp
 match (obj) {
 	case is Shape(ShapeType.Circle, $size, Location: $p is Point<int>($x, $y) && x > y):